lugonzalg/Laboratory/leetcode/sqrtx/README.md

 First from 1 double each time until its power is bigger.

     1 (1) -> 2 (4) -> 4 (16) -> 8 (64) -> 16 (4096)

+16 is bigger than 100 and 8 is lower than 100.

+Start from the nearest option with the half of the increased value, for this is 8 which is the neares number, the half of the increased value is 4 (8 / 2).

+So the next number is 12, which is bigger than 100, ... repeat the same process.

+pseudo code:

+ find_nearest(low, high, direction)

+ Stop, first, simple algorithm, linear check.